lsst-dm/dmtn-056/index.rst

 An entity that stores the actual data.
 This may be a (shared) filesystem, an object store or some other system.

+The interface to this supports the following methods:

+- `get(Uri, DatasetMetatype) -> ConcreteDataset`
+- `put(ConcreteDataset, DataRepositoryRef, Path, DatasetMetatype) -> Uri`

 .. _ScratchSpace:

 ScratchSpace